When is the Festival?

 Is there any food on site?

-There are five restaurants offering a variety of food and non-alcoholic beverages on site.
-These restaurants do NOT accept tokens; most only take cash, although some accept credit cards.
+There will be food carts offering a variety of food and non-alcoholic beverages on site.
+These restaurants do NOT accept drink tickets; most only take cash, although some accept credit cards.

 Can I bring outside food and beverage into the venue?